torkiljohnsen/swipe/readme.md

 ## Testdrive

-[Check out the demo](http://www.torkiljohnsen.com/demo/layered-mobile-nav/) (use a small touchscreen, this is not responsive just yet)
+[Check out the JQuery demo](http://www.torkiljohnsen.com/demo/layered-mobile-nav/) (use a small touchscreen, this is not responsive just yet)
+[Check out the Zepto demo](http://gregs.tcias.co.uk/wp-content/uploads/2012/04/zepto.pageswipe.htm) (use a small touchscreen, this is not responsive just yet)